 Medicare Part B covers certain doctors' services, outpatient care, medical supplies, and preventive services.

-A Medicare Advantage Plan (Part C) is a type of Medicare health plan offered by a private insurance company that contracts with Medicare to provide Original Medicare (Parts A and B) benefits.
-Medicare Advantage Plans can combine hospital, doctor and drug coverage in one plan, and may include extra benefits not offered by Original Medicare.
+A Medicare Advantage plan (Part C) is a type of Medicare health plan offered by a private insurance company that contracts with Medicare to provide Original Medicare (Parts A and B) benefits.
+Most Medicare Advantage plans can combine hospital, doctor, and drug coverage in one plan, and may include extra benefits not offered by Original Medicare.

-Medicare Part D Plans add prescription drug coverage to Original Medicare and some other Medicare plans.
+Medicare Part D plans add prescription drug coverage to Original Medicare and Medicare supplement insurance plans.
 These plans are offered by insurance companies approved by Medicare.

-Help make retirement worry free and help save on health care costs.
-If you're new to Medicare, or know someone who is, we can help make the transition easy.
+Try to make retirement less worrisome and save on health care costs.
+If you're new to Medicare, or know someone who is, we may be able to help make the transition easier.